organizedbits/organizedbits.github.io/_posts/2018/2018-09-10-Business Microservices.md

 Benefits of OpenID Connect
                 Industry standard protocol.
-                                It�s built by security experts to be a secure protocol, as opposed to a �custom built, proprietary protocol� built by non-security experts.
+                                It&apos;s built by security experts to be a secure protocol, as opposed to a �custom built, proprietary protocol� built by non-security experts.
 Many systems already use OpenID Connect (Drupal, WordPress, Dynamics CRM, etc�) and these systems become plug and play.
 Conversly, a custom protocol would require custom programming to integrate all applications together.
                                 I have been told by the iMIS product owners that ASI has OpenID Connect support on their roadmap in order to provide a better integration story.
-We�re ahead of them.
+We&apos;re ahead of them.

                 Connecting OpenID Connect applications via SSO becomes a matter of registering the application in Identity Server.
 It is simply a �registration process�.